 We’re proud to be an Atlantic Canadian leader in Indigenous education.
 In fact, the Unama’ki College at CBU is a dedicated centre focused on providing support to Indigenous students, and setting them up for success throughout their educational journey.
 It is an invaluable resource available to our students, faculty, staff and community.

 Here are the top five reasons we think you should visit Unama’ki College:

-There are Elders in Residence on campus who are are respected and wise Mi’kmaq people who are role models to students, faculty and staff.
+There are Kisiku on Campus who are respected and wise Mi’kmaq people who are role models to students, faculty and staff.
 They offer advice and counselling, assist professors in curriculum design and most importantly, foster a sense of pride in our Indigenous students.
 Their knowledge and guidance is an incredible resource provided through Unama’ki College.

 Unama’ki College has a full-time, fluent Mi’kmaw speaking staff member whose focus is Indigenous Student Support.
 Other staff and faculty members also speak Mi’kmaw, so you can chat with them in both Mi’kmaw and English.
 If you’re interested in learning the Mi’kmaw language, or brushing up on your existing skills, these fluent Mi’kmaw speakers are more than happy to help you along the way.

 Looking for a place to relax between classes, work on assignments or have a snack?
 The Student Lounge in Unama’ki College is the perfect place for you.
 Equipped with a kitchenette, comfy seats and computers, the Student Lounge is a welcoming environment to spend some down-time.